Quick answer

 - Consider the 7-year rule and potential charges

-- Ensure trustees understand their legal responsibilities
+- Ensure trustees understand their responsibilities

 Setting up the wrong kind of trust or doing it without proper advice could result in unexpected tax bills or legal issues.
 Our team at MP Estate Planning is here to help you do it right.